torchnyu/blog/_posts/2019-12-19-sent-from-my-iphone.md

 attacker gained access to your NYU account, they could unregister you from courses, effectively unenrolling you from NYU.
 Most importantly, they have total access to your email.
 Think about how many accounts, i.e. Facebook, Twitter, Reddit, you may have linked to that email.
-If an attacker has access to your email, they can reset all of those accounts' passwords and basically take over your life.
-Let alone read all your embarrassing emails.
+Think about how much damage one single email to the wrong person could do.
+If an attacker has access to your email, they can reset all of those accounts' passwords, send emails in your name and basically take over your life.
+Always secure your email.